aaron-grau/curic/react/projects/todos/README.md

 Now you'll write the code that creates the `actions` that tell your `TodosReducer` how to update the state.

 Let's write a couple action creators.
 The first one will request `todos` from the backend, and the second one will receive the requested `todos`.
+They will both live in `actions/todo_actions.js`.

 Remember that:
   + `action` objects are plain-old javascript objects that have a `type` property.